zooko/smalloc/README.md

 * Put back the fallback to mmap for requests that overflow.???
 Or document why not.

 * try again to get the debug/test/benchmark stuff out of the end of $WORKSPACE/smalloc/src/lib.rs

+* automatically detect and use 5lpt?

+* make it run benchmarks when you do `cargo run -p bench`, like iroh quinn does?

+* recreate the "inner_alloc" function which takes a sizeclass instead of a Layout, and let realloc and the overflow behavior of alloc use inner_alloc instead of alloc.
+(And benchmark it of course.)

 # Acknowledgments